 In the initial Adjustment to Injury Counselling session, an assessment of the presenting issues, symptoms and psychological history is made and specific assessment tools such as the Depression, Anxiety and Stress Scale (DASS21) may be administered.

-The individual will then participate in 3 one on one counselling sessions with a Registered Psychologist.
-These session are structured to identify and address triggers for the thoughts, emotions and behaviours that impact on the person’s capacity to return to work.
+The individual will then participate in 3 one on one counselling sessions with a Registered Psychologist or Rehabilitation Counsellor.
+These sessions are structured to identify and address triggers for the thoughts, emotions and behaviours that impact on the person’s capacity to return to work.
 The personalised counselling plan may lead to a variety of topics, options and alternatives:

 - Strategies for coping